dof-dss/nicsdru_unity/README.md

 Also, if you run platform CLI commands like 'platform sql' you will be asked to choose between the multi sites.

+- N.B.
+"There can be only one" - because the local Lando site URLs take the form 'uregni.gov.uk.lndo.site' and do not include the
+Lando app name, you may only have one set of sites installed on your local machine i.e. it is not possible to clone this repo into /apps/unity and run 'lando start' and then subsequently clone it into /apps/unity2 and run 'lando start' again as the site URLs will be duplicated and Lando will attempt to set up 'uregni.gov.uk.lndo.site' pointing to both.

 # Licence
 Unless stated otherwise, the codebase is released under [the MIT License](http://www.opensource.org/licenses/mit-license.php).
 This covers both the codebase and any sample code in the documentation.